MileHacker Logo

 A Model for Sustainability

-A Seychellois family purchased the island in the 1960s.
-This acquisition marked a pivotal moment in the island's history.
+A Seychellois family purchased the an island located in the 1960s.
+This acquisition represented a pivotal moment inside the island's history.
 The new owners shifted its purpose from a plantation to a conservation area and ecotourism lodge.
 This change reflected a foresight into the ecological value of the island, notably its vast seabird colonies.

 From Exploitation to Protection

 They renamed it Bird Island, a name for its most significant prominent feature: its large and diverse bird population.
-Its history shows a transition from resource exploitation to an exclusive commitment to protecting natural heritage, a model for sustainable tourism in the region.
+Its history shows a transition from resource exploitation to an exclusive commitment to protecting the natural inheritance, a model for sustainable tourism in the region.

 This guide details your journey: island access, packing, wildlife encounters, and respectful stays.